dccuchile/wefe/doc/user_guide_measurement.rst

 .. note::

     ``calculate_ranking_correlations`` uses the ``corr()`` ``pandas``
     dataframe method.
-It is allowed to provide the method parameter that allows to change the type of correlation calculated.
-The options are:
+The type of correlation that is calculated can be changed through the method parameter.
+The available options are:
     ``'pearson'``, ``'spearman'``, ``'kendall'``.
-By default, the pearson correlation is calculated.
+By default, the spearman correlation is calculated.

 In this example, Kendall’s correlation is used.